Robert K. Greenleaf: Philosophy

-According to his essay, "Essentials of Servant Leadership", Greenleaf's philosophy had its roots from reading a work of fiction in 1958:
+According to his essay "Essentials of Servant Leadership", Greenleaf's philosophy had its roots from reading a work of fiction in 1958:

 The idea of the servant as leader came out of reading Hermann Hesse's Journey to the East.
 In this story, we see a band of men on a mythical journey...The central figure of the story is Leo, who accompanies the party as the servant who does their menial chores, but who also sustains them with his spirit and his song.
 He is a person of extraordinary presence.
 All goes well until Leo disappears.
 Then the group falls into disarray and the journey is abandoned.
 They cannot make it without the servant Leo.
 The narrator, one of the party, after some years of wandering, finds Leo and is taken into the Order that had sponsored the journey.
 There he discovers that Leo, whom he had known first as servant, was in fact the titular head of the Order, its guiding spirit, a great and noble leader.

 A conceptual framework that is helpful for understanding servant-leadership is found in the "Ten Characteristics of the Servant-Leader" described by Larry Spears (1998).
 Spears distills Greenleaf's (1977/2002) instrumental means into ten characteristics: listening, empathy, healing, awareness, persuasion, conceptualization, foresight, stewardship, commitment to the growth of people, and building community (pp. 3–6).
-It is important to note that these characteristics are not simply traits or skills possessed by the leader; a century of research has rejected what Bass and Stogdill (1990) referred to as an "approach [that] tended to treat personality variables in an atomistic fashion, suggesting that each trait acts singly to determine the effects of leadership" (p.
+These characteristics are not simply traits or skills possessed by the leader; a century of research has rejected what Bass and Stogdill (1990) referred to as an "approach [that] tended to treat personality variables in an atomistic fashion, suggesting that each trait acts singly to determine the effects of leadership" (p.
 87).
 Rather, servant-leadership is an ethical perspective on leadership that identifies key moral behaviors that leaders must continuously demonstrate in order to make progress on Greenleaf's (1977/2002) "best test".
 The "best test", which gives us the ethical ends for action, combined with Spears' distillation of traits that identified the means, create a powerful framework for a review of the literature that furthers the conceptual framework for servant-leadership.

 Works

 Greenleaf was captivated by the idea of a servant being the leader.
 In "Essentials" he wrote "As it was, the idea lay dormant for 11 years during which I came to believe that we in this country were in a leadership crisis and that I should do what I could about it."
 In 1970 Greenleaf published his first essay, titled "The Servant as Leader", which introduced the term servant leadership.
-Later, the essay was expanded into a book, which is perhaps one of the more influential management texts yet written.
-The servant leadership movement was born.
+Later, the essay was expanded into a book in which Greenleaf elaborated on his philosophy of leadership.